88lex/sasync/README.md

 The `sasync.conf` file is backed up daily to a `./config_backup` folder and kept for 14 days (default, adjustable).
 **NOTE** The config file in the repo is called **`sasync.conf.default`** so you do not not overwrite an existing `sasync.config`.
 You can copy via `cp sasync.conf.default sasync.conf`.
 If you keep your existing `sasync.conf` check carefully not to omit new flags.

-*  **Auto calc the number of SAs required**:  Calculates the size of the SOURCE and DESTINATION for each pair in the set.* file, then estimates the number of SAs required based on the --max-transfer setting.

 *  The default **filter** file excludes some system files.
 Open and customize it to suit your own needs.

 *  **Flexible unlimited rclone flags in the set files**:  Add multiple rclone flags to each/all pairs in the set.* file.
 Flags in the set file will override flags in the config file.

-*  **rClone config check**:  Checks if each SOURCE and DESTINATION in your set.* file is accessible.
-If not then sasync exits to let you fix it.
-Typically this is a typo or remote auth issue.
 **NOTE: sasync intentionally does not create missing folders, as rclone could accidentally create and copy to a local folder = DANGEROUS.**

 *  **Log files**:  sasync creates two log files with each run. `stderr_set.name.log` and `stdout_set.name.log` and puts them in the `logs` folder